 Please join us at our annual events.
-These events are a wonderful way for prospective parents to get to know Mountain Laurel.
+These events are a wonderful way for our Mountain Laurel community to come together.
 We look forward to seeing you!

-Open houses illuminate the Waldorf philosophy, our academic offerings and our dedication to creating a lifelong love of learning.
-During the open house you will have an opportunity to visit the classrooms and view students’ work samples, attend informational workshops and watch a puppet show.
+Open Houses illuminate the Waldorf philosophy, our academic offerings and our dedication to creating a lifelong love of learning.
+During an Open House you will have an opportunity to visit the classrooms and view students’ work samples, attend informational workshops and watch a puppet show.
 Children are welcome.
-We are looking forward to meeting you and your family!
+We look forward to meeting you and your family!

 10:00am Get Acquainted/Refreshments/Meet the Teachers